platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/overview.md

 #### Local mounts

 Dedicated Gen 3 provides a redundant infrastructure and local mounts aren’t shared between the three hosts.
-If you need a folder to be shared between your hosts, set up a [network storage mount](/add-services/network-storage.md).
+If you need a folder to be shared between your hosts, such as for common assets, set up a [network storage mount](/add-services/network-storage.md).

 ### Dedicated Gen 3 vs Dedicated Gen 2

-Just like Dedicated Gen 3, [Dedicated Gen 2](/dedicated-environments/dedicated-gen-2/_index.md) ensures increased uptime and availability for your apps and services.
+Just like [Dedicated Gen 2](/dedicated-environments/dedicated-gen-2/_index.md), Dedicated Gen 3 ensures increased uptime and availability for your apps and services.
 But as a Dedicated Gen 2 user, you have to go through the Platform.sh Customer Success team to make configuration or application topology changes.

 Dedicated Gen 3 gives you both the high availability of Dedicated Gen 2 and the self-service flexibility and features of Grid projects.
 As a Dedicated Gen 3 user, you can edit your configuration yourself and see those changes reflected in your environments on every push without opening a ticket.
 See the table below for more differences and similarities between Dedicated Den 3 and Dedicated Gen 2: